thlorenz/tabject/README.md

 **params:**

-- obj *Object* any JavaScript object
+- obj *Array|Object* any JavaScript Object or Array
 - opts *Object* with the following properties:
   - maxKeyLength: {Number} limits the maximum number of chars for the object keys that are printed
   - maxValueLength: {Number} limits the maximum number of chars for the object values that are printed